Bi-fuel vehicle: Gas types used

 The preferred method for diesel generators to be converted to dual fuel would be to use piped natural gas due to the volume of gas required based on the operating cycle of the engine.
-It is less common to use CNG (Compressed Natural Gas) or LNG (Liquid Natural Gas) for bi-fuel operations, due to logistics of fuel delivery frequency and amount of fuel required to maintain operations.
+It is less common to use compressed natural gas (CNG) or liquefied natural gas (LNG) for bi-fuel operations, due to logistics of fuel delivery frequency and amount of fuel required to maintain operations.
 Natural Gas is preferred for generator sets conversions, because the engine does not lose the output power.

 In recent years biogas is being used.
 The biogas composition and calorific value must be known in order to evaluate if the particular biogas type is suitable.
 Calorific value may be an issue as biogas is derived from different sources and there is low calorific value in many cases.
 You can imagine you have to inject sufficient volume of gas into the cylinder to substitute diesel oil (or, better to say, substitute energy delivered by diesel oil).
 If the calorific value (energy) of the biogas was very low, there is a need to inject really big volume of biogas into the cylinder, which might be technically impossible.
 Additionally, the composition of the biogas has to lean towards ignitable gases and be filtered as much as possible of non-combustible compounds such as carbon dioxide.

 Associated gas is the last type of gas which is commonly used for bi-fuel conversions of generator sets.
 Associated gas is a natural gas found in association with oil, either dissolved in the oil or as a cap of free gas above the oil.
 It means it has almost the same quality as CNG or LNG.

-Diesel/gas ratio
+Diesel:gas ratio

 It depends on the technical state of the engine, especially of the injection system.
-The typical Diesel/Gas ratio is 40/60% for the high-speed engines.
-If the operating output of the engine is constant and between 70–80% of nominal output, than it is possible to reach up to 30/70% ratio.
-If the operating output is lower (for example 50% of the nominal output) or if there are variations, the rate is about 45/55% (more of diesel is used).
-For Low Speed conversions it is possible to reach the Diesel/gas ratio up to 10/90%.
-Generally, it is not possible to guarantee an exact diesel/gas ratio without a test being done after the conversion.
+The typical diesel:gas ratio is 40:60 for high-speed engines.
+If the operating output of the engine is constant and between 70–80% of nominal output, than it is possible to reach up to 30:70 ratio.
+If the operating output is lower (for example half of the nominal output) or if there are variations, the rate is about 45:55 (more diesel fuel is used).
+For low-speed conversions it is possible to reach a diesel:gas ratio as low as 10:90.
+Generally, it is not possible to guarantee an exact diesel:gas ratio without a test being done after conversion.

 Vehicles

-Aftermarket 'bi-fuel' and even 'tri-fuel' conversions are also available.
+Aftermarket bi-fuel and even tri-fuel conversions are also available.